idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 ``FZ`` is the zeroth element of a finite set with ``S k`` elements;
 ``FS n`` is the ``n+1``\ th element of a finite set with ``S k`` elements. ``Fin`` is indexed by a ``Nat``, which represents the number of elements in the set.
-Since we can’t construct an element of an empty set, neither constructor targets ``Fin Z``.
+Since we can't construct an element of an empty set, neither constructor targets ``Fin Z``.

 As mentioned above, a useful application of the ``Fin`` family is to